MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 Endpoint Privilege Management supports using reusable settings groups to manage the certificates in place of adding that certificate directly to an elevation rule.
 Like all reusable settings groups for Intune, configurations and changes made to a reusable settings group are automatically passed to the policies that reference the group.
 We recommend using a reusable settings group when you plan to use the same certificate for validating files in multiple elevation rules.
 This is because use of reusable settings groups is more efficient when you use the same certificate in multiple elevation rules:

-- Certificates you add directly to an elevation rule: Each certificate is added directly to a rule is uploaded as a unique instance by Intune, and that certificate instance is then associated with the file for that rule.
+- Certificates you add directly to an elevation rule: Each certificate that's added directly to a rule is uploaded as a unique instance by Intune, and that certificate instance is then associated with the file for that rule.
+Adding the same certificate directly to two separate rules results in it uploading twice.
 Later, if you must change the certificate, you must edit each individual rule that contains it.
 This results in Intune uploading the updated certificate a single time for each rule.
-- Certificates you manage through a reusable settings group: Each time a certificate is added to a reusable settings group, that certificate is uploaded by Intune a single time no matter how many elevation rules include that group.
+- Certificates you manage through a reusable settings group: Each time a certificate is added to a reusable settings group, Intune uploads the certificate a single time no matter how many elevation rules include that group.
 That instance of the certificate is then associated with the file from each rule that uses that group.
-Later, if you must change the certificate, you can make the change a single time in the reusable settings group, resulting in Intune uploading the updated file a single time, which also applies the change to each elevation rule that references the group.
+Later, any change to the certificate you make can be made a single time in the reusable settings group.
+This change results in Intune uploading the updated file a single time, and then applying that change to each elevation rule that references the group.

 ## Important concepts for Endpoint Privilege Management